 Senior management assists in the conduct of counter fraud, bribery and corruption tasks to achieve work plan objectives in all work areas.
-This includes ensuring that action plan recommendations are implemented following any NHSCFA quality assessment.
+This includes ensuring that action plan recommendations are implemented in line with agreed timeframes following any NHSCFA quality assessment.